kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 Out[1]: Node(add, ['a', 'b'], 'sum', None)
 ```

-You can also add labels to nodes which will be used to describe them in logs:
+You can also add labels to nodes, which will be used to describe them in logs:

 ```python
 adder_node = node(func=add, inputs=["a", "b"], outputs="sum")